viclew1/VLDofusBot/VLDofusBotSniffer/README.md

 # VLDofusBotSniffer

-VLDofusBotSniffer is the sniffer part of the [VLDofusBot](https://github.com/viclew1/VLDofusBot).
-This repository's goal is to mimic the Dofus network and class hierarchy.
-Every message sent by the server to the client is, if message has been implemented here, converted to a Java object, then stored in an EventStore.
+VLDofusBotSniffer is the sniffer part of the bot.
+The goal is to mimic the Dofus network and class hierarchy.
+Every message sent by the server to the client is converted to a Kotlin object, then stored in an EventStore.

 ### How to use